 And they make these bites taste like chocolate chip cookie dough!

-How to Make the Best Lactation Bites
+How to Make Lactation Bites

 Step 1 – pick your nut butter

 I like cashew butter because I think it makes these bites taste like cookie dough.
 But almond butter, peanut butter or a combination or these all work.
 If you like tahini or sunbutter and want something that is nut free, that works too!
+Add your choice of nut or seed butter to a large bowl.

 Step 2 – add sweetener

 A liquid sweetener here is best.
 Raw honey is great and has some nutritional benefits.
 But brown rice syrup or maple syrup is a great vegan friendly alternative.
+Mix your liquid sweetener in with some coconut oil until everything is well combined.

 Step 3 – add dry ingredients